TheGuy191919/CustomDoc/README.md

 1. Download the compiled plugin that has already been packaged into an update site from [here](https://github.com/TheGuy191919/CustomDoc/raw/master/CustomDoc.zip).
 2. Open eclipse and go to Help -> Install new Software...
 3. In the install window, click the "Add" button.
-4. In the Add Respoitory window, click the "Archive" button and locate the zip file downloaded from step 1.
+4. In the Add Repository window, click the "Archive" button and locate the zip file downloaded from step 1.
 5. Click ok and install all the items shows on the screen.
 6. Wait for the installation to complete, Accept the license and eclipse will ask you to restart when it is all done.